goldbarth/SolarSystem/docs/en/README.md

 }
 ```

-The function `GetCelestialObjectManager` calls the GameMode to get and initialize the `CelestialBodyRegistry`.
+The function `GetCelestialObjectRegistry` calls the GameMode to get and initialize the `CelestialBodyRegistry`.

 The function is called in the `BeginPlay` to initialize the registry.